-Exhaust fans are rarely given the credit that they deserve, but being that they are critical part of your home’s ventilation system, you simply would not be as comfortable in your home without them!
+Exhaust fans are rarely given the credit that they deserve (or not as much as air conditioning, anyways), but being that they are critical part of your home’s ventilation system, you simply would not be as comfortable in your home without them!
 Not only that – the hot, moist air can even damage your home’s wood finishes!
 Most homes come with exhaust fans in the rooms that require them, but if yours doesn’t then it’s worth the investment to have them installed.

 Let’s take a look at a few of the rooms in your home that need an exhaust fan.